guinslym/aso_up_and_running/Python/Django/Django.md

 This is a list of steps or reminder :) to create a Django webapp on asmallorange shared hosting server.
 These steps are adapted from https://kb.asmallorange.com/customer/portal/articles/1603414-install-django-using-virtualenv

 ###Django
-Don't install the latest version it's a shared server so sometimes installing the latest version won't work.
-If the latest version is 1.9.2 install 1.8.x instead.
+Don't install the latest version it's a shared server.
+Even if your `pip install flask` doesn't output an error.
+If the latest version is 1.9.4 install 1.9.1 or 1.8.9 instead.

 # Steps